The Program

 We understand that life is busy, so we offer a variety of program schedules that allow you to balance your studies with work, family, and hobbies.
 Choose between our 5-month in-person classroom; morning or evening program or our Evening Distant Learning.

-Tuesday Evenings: Weekly Commitment: 3.5 hours in-person class time, 6pm-9pm
+Weekly Commitment: 7 hours in-person class time.

 Remaining hours are practical experience and homework done outside of class time.